Biblical Counseling Training

 This in-depth discipleship class covers topics such as: salvation, sin, repentance, anger and forgiveness, fear and worry, marriage and parenting, depression, and various life-dominating sins.

-Cost is: $30 for the Self Confrontation Binder and $10 for When People are Big and God is Small, by Edward Welch
+Cost: $30 for the Self Confrontation Manual and $10 for When People are Big and God is Small, by Edward Welch.